Neighbour noise problems

 You should also be aware that if you are in the process of selling your house, any prospective purchaser must be made aware that you have made a complaint about your neighbour to the Department.

-If your informal approach has failed, contact the Housing Enforcement Section for advice.
+If your informal approach has failed, contact the Environmental/Public Health Unit for advice.
 We will generally send you Noise Investigation Diary Sheets, which are used to establish a pattern to the disturbances and show how the noise is interfering with the use and enjoyment of your premises (see downloadable documents).

 A Neighbourhood Noise Problems Leaflet has been prepared to give you advice in relation to domestic noise problems (see downloadable documents).